cooper85/js_2048_game/README.md

    - 2 equal cells should be merged into a doubled number
    - The merged cell can’t be merged twice during one move
 5) The move is possible if at least one cell is changed after the move
 6) After move 2 or 4 appears in a random empty cell.
-4 probability is 10%
+4 probabilities are 10%
-7) When 2048 value is displayed in any cell, win message should be shown.
+7) When the 2048 value is displayed in any cell, a win message should be shown.
 8) The `game over` message should be shown if there are no more available moves.
-9) Hide start message when game starts.
+9) Hide the start message when the game starts.
 10) Change the `Start` button to `Restart` after the first move.
 11) `Restart` button should reset the game to the initial state.
-12) Increase score with each move.
+12) Increase the score with each move.
 The score should be increased by the sum of all merged cells.
 13) The game consists of 2 main parts:
   - game logic written in `src/modules/Game.class.js` module that exports `Game` class
   - game UI written in `src/index.html` with `main.js` script that need to use `Game` class instance